-Budget Head Budget Provision 2022-23 RISK AND IMPACT MITIGATION Budget Head £m KISK AND IMPACI WILLIGATION Service Delivery staff costs 56.1 There is a high level of uncertainty around future pay increases, particularly whether pay awards will be linked to a change to the Firefighter role map to include emergency medical response.
+Budget Budget Head Provision 2022-23 £m RISK AND IMPACT MITIGATION Service Delivery staff costs 56.1 There is a high level of uncertainty around future pay increases, particularly whether pay awards will be linked to a change to the Firefighter role map to include emergency medical response.
 Each 1% pay award is equivalent to £0.470m of additional pressure on the revenue budget.
 The payment for availability reserve will support those stations which transition to the new pay model in year, funding decisions for this model will need to be considered for future years.
 Fire-fighter's Pensions Whilst net pension costs funded by the government through a top-up grant arrangement, the Authority is still required to fund the costs associated with ill-health retirements, and the potential costs of retained firefighters joining the scheme.
 In establishing a Pensions Reserve an allowance has been made for a potential overspend on this budget Insurance Costs The Fire Authority's insurance arrangements require the authority to fund claims up to agreed insurance excesses.
 The costs of these claims are to be met from the revenue budget.
-The number of claims in any one-year can be very difficult to predict, and therefore there is a risk of the budget being insufficient.
+The number of claims in any one- year can be very difficult to predict, and therefore there is a risk of the budget being insufficient.
 In addition some uninsured costs such as any compensation claims from Employment Tribunals carry a financial risk to the Authority.
-Fuel Costs 0.7 This budget has been reducing year-on-year since 2020-21 in recognition of new ways of working and the green agenda General Reserve Treasury Management Income (0.1) As a result of the economic downturn in recent years, and the resultant low investment returns, the ability to achieve the same levels of income returns as in previous years is diminishing.
+Fuel Costs 0.7 This budget has been reducing year-on-year since 2020-21 in recognition of new ways of working and the green agenda General Reserve Treasury Management Income As a result of the economic downturn in recent years, and the resultant low investment returns, the ability to achieve the same levels of income returns as in previous years is diminishing.
 However, the recent increase in the bank base rate has seen some recovery in the investment returns on offer.
-The uncertainty over future market conditions means that target investment returns included in the base budget could be at risk. • Income (1.5) Whilst the authority has only limited ability to generate income, the budget has been set on the basis of delivering £1.5m of external income whilst setting the reliance on the Service budget for Red One Income at £0.3m.
+The uncertainty over future market conditions means that target investment returns included in the base budget could be at risk.
+The target income has been set at a prudent level of achieving only a 0.3% return on investments.
+Budget monitoring processes will identify any potential shortfall and management informed so as any remedial action can be introduced as soon as possible.
+Income Whilst the authority has only limited ability to generate income, the budget has been set on the basis of delivering £1.5m of external income whilst setting the reliance on the Service budget for Red One Income at £0.3m.
 Due to economic uncertainty this budget line may be at risk and is dependent on the ability of Red One Ltd to generate income.
 Budget monitoring processes will identify any potential shortfall and management informed so as any remedial action can be introduced as soon as possible.
 A provision for doubtful debts is available to protect the Authority from potential losses.
-Capital Programme 7.0 Capital projects are subject to changes due to number of factors; these include unforeseen ground conditions, planning requirements, necessary but unforeseen changes in design, and market forces.
+Capital Programme Capital projects are subject to changes due to number of factors; these include unforeseen ground conditions, planning requirements, necessary but unforeseen changes in design, and market forces.
 Capital projects are subject to risk management processes that quantify risks and identify appropriate management action.
 Any changes to the spending profile of any capital projects will be subject to Committee approval in line with the Authority Financial Regulations.
-Revenue Contribution to Capital 1.2 This amount has been reduced considerably when compared to 2020/21 due to affordability. £0.3m of the Contribution is dependent on maintaining trading income levels, if these are not achieved the capital budget will need to be reduced by this amount Capital programme and strategy, £17.5m Capital Reserve
+Revenue Contribution to Capital This amount has been reduced considerably when compared to 2020/21 due to affordability. £0.3m of the Contribution is dependent on maintaining trading income levels, if these are not achieved the capital budget will need to be reduced by this amount Capital programme and strategy, £17.5m Capital Reserve